The Email

 Jimmy thought back to last week, summarizing his memories into a compressed explanation; one that he had not properly explained to even Rico himself.

 Kyle was not present yesterday when they used a scissor lift to hang some wire on the top beams around the warehouse.
-It was sketchy at best, and negligent at worse.
+It was sketchy at best, and negligent at worst.
 Rico did everything in his power to make things safe, but the area was not scouted and every aspect of this particular sub-contract job was rushed.
 Rico was only following orders as he always had done to provide for his family.
-Jimmy fully knew how hard his boss worked.
+Jimmy fully knew how hard his boss worked too.

 Kyle listened without judgment and said nothing the whole time.
-He was in his early thirties and able to relate more to him than Rico who was in his late forties, along with having a more easygoing personality overall.
+He was in his early thirties and able to relate more to him than Rico, along with having a more easygoing personality overall.

 “I see now of – why – yeah…This whole debacle makes sense.”
 Kyle said after Jimmy finished his explanation.